ETaylor44/Ellens_repo/README.md

+C# Projects:
+- A WinForms programme to interact with data stored in a csv file.
+The user can edit, delete, add and export data.

 Python projects:
 - A calculator to perform basic arithmetic.
 - A programme to generate musical notes and formulate the notes of keys and triads.